tiptoppress/category-posts-widget/README.md

 #### 4.7.1 -
 * Support multiple shortcodes in content
-* Fluid images for Responsive Design
 * Add option for post offset (use two or more widgets after another)
+* Fluid images for Responsive Layouts
+* Set a thumbnail as default thumbnail
 * Remove allow_html option (We recommend: Use [manual excerpt](https://codex.wordpress.org/Excerpt#How_to_add_excerpts_to_posts) or we support this option furthermore as filter hook in the premium version)

 #### 4.6.2 - August 28th 2016